 Director: Howard Deutch

 Main Cast: Keanu Reeves, Gene Hackman, Brooke Langton

 Runtime: 118 minutes

 IMDb Rating: 6.6

-One of the best Jeff Bridges movies ever, we experience the visceral boxing drama Fat City.
-When an older, washed-up boxer (Stacy Keach) begins to feel his age in the ring with him, he begins sparring with a young and promising new boxer (Bridges) who has a slew of his own problems to bring to the table.
-With plenty of background story and character development to go around, this movie goes past being a sports movie and points out some great societal commentary along the way.
+One of the best Jeff Bridges movies ever, Fat City is filled with visceral boxing drama.
+When an older, washed-up boxer (Stacy Keach) begins to feel his age in the ring, he begins sparring with a young and promising new boxer (Bridges) who brings a slew of his own problems to the table.
+With plenty of background story and character development to go around, this movie goes beyond being a sports movie and offers some great societal commentary along the way.

 Director: John Huston

 Main Cast: Stacy Keach, Jeff Bridges, Susan Tyrrell